Ria424/developers-animatesdk-docs/Library_object/Library9.md

 #### Usage

-*library.itemExists(namePath)*
+Library.itemExists(namePath)

 #### Parameters

-**namePath** A string that specifies the name of the item.
+**namePath** `string`; Specifies the name of the item.
 If the item is in a folder, specify its name and path using slash notation.

 #### Returns

-A Boolean value: true if the specified item exists in the library; *false* otherwise.
+`boolean`; True if the specified item exists in the library; *false* otherwise.

 #### Description

-Method; checks to see if a specified item exists in the library.
+Method; Checks to see if a specified item exists in the library.

 #### Example